Focus Series on Low-cost Experiments in Physics...

 Cyril Dauphin, Frédáric Bouquet

-Reception of submissions for this focus series of Papers in Physics edited by Arturo Martí and Martín Monteiro is open.
+Reception of submissions for this focus series of Papers in Physics edited by Arturo Martí and Martín Monteiro is now closed.